Trivadis/pgoperate/README.md

 Switch to the root user and execute `root.sh` if you want.
 It will create `postgresql-<alias>` unit file in /etc/systemd/system for systemctl daemon.

+If you already use some other systemctl unit file or some other way to control your PostgreSQL instance, then use `--start-script` and `--stop-script` parameters to specify custom scripts to control the instance.

+These two parameters will set `PG_START_SCRIPT` and `PG_STOP_SCRIPT` in `parameters-<alias>.conf` file.
+You can set them also later.

 Example for cluster with alias cls1: